Sample Poultry Farming Business Plan Template

 It’s called Intensive System.

-In this system, our poultry birds are confined into a specially built pen.
+In this System, our poultSystemds are confined into a specially built pen.
 They cannot go beyond the pen.

-However, even using this pen, we still have two options to choose from.
+However, even using this pen, we still have two options.

 First, we can use a battery system inside our pen.
 In this case, our birds are to live inside a specially built cage.

-The cages you’re seeing above have been specially designed in such a way that where to put the birds’ feed, where they’re dropping and eggs will go have all been designed with it.
+The cages you’re seeing above have been designed so that where the birds feed, where they’re dropping, and where eggs will go have all been designed with it.
 Automatic drinkers could also be easily fixed.

-The battery cage system has been proofed to be the best when it comes to egg production.
-Because the birds don’t have much space to roam about, they do convert more of their feeds to eggs.
+The battery cage system has been proven to be the best for egg production.
+Because the birds don’t have much space to roam about, they convert more feeds to eggs.

-That’s not to say that the second option is totally bad.
-We can as well use deep litter’s system.
+That’s not to say that the second option is terrible.
+We can also use the deep litter System.

-You can have your chickens on the floor of your pen.
-Here, your birds are not confined in cages, so they could easily move around.
+You can system chickens on the floor of your pen.
+Here, your birds are not confined in cages, so they can quickly move around.
 The floor is covered with sawdust or straw.

 A strong net is built around each of the pens.
-Tarpaulins can be hung around the net fence.
-That could easily be rolled up (or from up to down, depending on the design) when there is cold or rain.
-It’s needed especially when your chickens are still small (at the brooding stage).
+Tarps can be hung around the net fence.
+Depending on the design, that could easily be rolled up (or from up to down) when there is cold or rain.
+It’s needed, especially when your chickens are still small (at the brooding stage).

-However, when they are grown to pass the brooding stage, they have become stronger and are having big feathers, so cold should not be their problem anymore (except when it is extreme).
+However, when they grow to pass the brooding stage, they become more robust and have big feathers, so cold should not be their problem anymore (except when it is extreme).

 The roofing sheets should not be metal sheets.

-The best roofing sheet to use for poultry farm is Asbestos or Thatch-roof.
-They both can hold heat, instead of releasing it down the way a metal sheet will.
+The best roofing sheet to use for poultry farms is Asbestos or Thatch-roof.
+They both can hold heat instead of releasing it like a metal sheet.

-The brooding pen and layers (or grown-up broilers’) pens are slightly different in the sense that while constructing your brooding pen (where your day-old, young chickens will live) you have to consider cold.
+The brooding pen and layers (or grown-up broilers’) pens are slightly different in that while constructing your brooding pen (where your day-old, young chickens will live), you have to consider cold.

-Before I show you how you must build your pens, let me make it clear that, though a standard poultry farm must have two or more pens, there is no crime in starting small.
+Before I show you how you must build your pens, let me clarify that, though a standard poultry farm must have two or more pens, there is no crime in starting small.

-You could construct a simple brooding pen (the house for your chicks, day-old chickens) and simply convert it to a layers’ pen when they become “adults”
+You could construct a simple brooding pen (the house for your chicks and day-old chickens) and convert it to a layers’ pen when they become “adults.”

-Having understood this, let me explain how you have to build those pens, to get the best for your chickens and maximize your profit.
+Having understood this, let me explain how you must build those pens to get the best for your chickens and maximize your profit.

 Brooding Pen

-This is where you will house your chicks from the very first day you get them to your farm till they become “adults”.
+This is where you will house your chicks from the first day you get them to your farm until they become “adults.”

-The ideal way to build this pen is to construct simple two blocks round your intending brooding location, then use Tarpaulin (and wood) to cover the remaining space up.
+The ideal way to build this pen is to construct two simple blocks around your intended brooding location, then use Tarpaulin (and wood) to cover the remaining space.

-The brooding stage of your broiler chicken is about two to three weeks while it may take 6/7 weeks for layers to be brooded.
+The brooding stage of your broiler chicken is about two to three weeks, while it may take 6 to 7 weeks for layers to be brooded.

 This could be a little simpler.
-You could just build two blocks (as of broodings pen).
-You could then cover up the remaining space with net (strong net, not mosquito’s net.
-Lol) or woods.
+You could build two blocks (as of broodings pen).
+You could then cover up the remaining space with a net (strong net, not mosquito’s net.
+Lol) or wood.

-The roofing sheet, as earlier said, must not be constructed with light iron or metal roofing sheets.
+As mentioned earlier, the roofing sheet must not be constructed with light iron or metal roofing sheets.
 Instead, with Asbestos or Thatch-roof

 Please Note: